DocumentationWebhook interface

 1. Reach out to techsupport@qerko.com.

-• replace sandbox.qerko.com hostname with qerko.com
+• Replace the sandbox.qerko.com hostname with qerko.com.

 7. All set